 - Brush every day.
-Depending on whether the person you care for is able to brush his or her teeth, you may need to take on the job of brushing their teeth yourself, or modify the toothbrush to accommodate physical limitations to allow the person to continue brushing his or her own teeth.
+Depending on whether the person you care for is able to brush their teeth, you may need to take on the job of brushing their teeth yourself.
+Or, modify the toothbrush to accommodate physical limitations to allow the person to continue brushing his or her own teeth.

 - Floss regularly.
 Some people with developmental disabilities may find flossing a real challenge.
-You may need to do the flossing yourself, or obtain aids such as floss holders or floss picks.
+You may need to do the flossing for them or obtain aids such as floss holders or floss picks.

 Providing oral care to patients with developmental disabilities requires adaptation of the skills you use every day.
 Most people with mild or moderate developmental disabilities can be treated successfully in the general practice setting.

-As a dental professional you also need to be aware of the special challenges – behavioral, physical, and cognitive – that someone who arrives at the dental office with developmental disabilities may have.
+As a dental professional you also need to be aware of the different needs – behavioral, physical, emotional and cognitive – that a patient with developmental disabilities may have.
 Learning appropriate skills and techniques to meet the unique oral health needs of people with developmental disabilities will help you be successful in delivering care to these patients.

 - Determine your patient's mental capabilities and communication skills.
 Talk with the patient and their caregivers about how the patient's abilities might affect oral health care.
 Be receptive to their thoughts and ideas on how to make the experience a success.

 - Observe if physical manifestations of the disability(ies) are present.
 How does the patient move?
-Look for challenges such as uncontrolled body movements or problems with sitting in the dentist’s chair.
+Look for challenges such as uncontrolled body movements or problems with sitting in a dental chair.

 - Ask if the patient has an allergy to latex before you begin treatment.
 Latex allergies can be life threatening and may be more common among patients with developmental disabilities.